 Experience Astronomy

-The science curriculum for homeschooling families who want high quality education plus an engaging hands-on experience
+The online astronomy curriculum for middle- and high-school students who want a high quality astronomy course plus plus an engaging, hands-on experience.

 Experience Astronomy in 4 Steps…